New Zealand has around 40 native freshwater fish, and several sports fish. Around 70% of our native fish are threatened or at risk.

 Who manages fish passage

 Culverts and fords may not impede fish passage unless that impediment has been approved or exempted by DOC.
-That requirement applies to newly built structures, where approval should be sought before they are constructed, and to existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg because the river has changed).
+That requirement applies to newly built and existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg because the river has changed).

 - any net, trap, or structure erected and used solely for the purpose of taking or holding fish